-The deadline for receipt by the NYISO of a renewal request for a HFPTCC is published by the NYISO in Attachment D of this Manual, although the date may be otherwise extended by the NYISO.
-The renewal deadline is approximately 6-six months prior to the Applicable Capability Period.
-Annual renewal declarations must be in hard copy (or by fax or email, with a hard copy to follow within a reasonable time).
+The deadline for receipt by the NYISO of requests to convert expiring/terminating ETAs to HFPTCCs or renew or extend HFPTCCs is published by the NYISO in Attachment D of this Manual, although the date may be otherwise extended by the NYISO.
+Requests to convert, renew, or extend must be submitted in hard copy (or by fax or email copy, with a hard copy to follow within a reasonable time).
+To the extent requests are incomplete or improperly completed upon receipt, the NYISO will consider the request to have been timely made if the required documentation is resubmitted (properly and completely) within a reasonable period set by the NYISO.